Lamu: Economy

-Tourism has gradually refuelled the local economy in recent times, and it is a popular destination for backpackers.
-Many of the locals are involved in giving trips on dhows to tourists.
+Tourism has gradually benefited the local economy in early 2000's, Lamu is a popular destination for backpackers.
+Many of the locals are involved in providing trips on dhows to tourists.

-Harambee Avenue is noted for its cuisine, and has a range of stores including the halwa shop selling sweet treats and miniature mutton kebabs and cakes are sold at night.
-Coconut, mango and grapefruit and seafood such as crab and lobster are common ingredients.
-The town contains a central market, the Gallery Baraka and Shumi's Designs shop, and the Mwalimu Books store.
+Harambee Avenue is noted for its cuisine, and has a range of stores, Coconut, mango and grapefruit and seafood such as crab and lobster are common ingredients.
+The town contains a central market.

 The oldest hotel in the town, Petley's Inn, is situated on the waterfront.

 Other hotels include recently renovated Amu House, the 20-room Bahari Hotel, Doda Villas, the Swedish-owned Jannat House, the 3-storey 23-room Lamu Palace Hotel, the 13-room Stone House Hotel, which was converted from an 18th-century house, and the 18-room Sunsail Hotel, a former trader's house on the waterfront with high ceilings.

-Mangroves are harvested for building poles, and Lamu has a sizeable artisan community, including carpenters who are involving in boat building and making ornate doors and furniture.
+Mangroves are harvested for building poles, and Lamu has a sizeable artisan community, including boat building and making ornate doors and furniture.

 The town is served by Lamu District Hospital to the south of the main centre, operated by the Ministry of Health.
 It was established in the 1980s, and is one of the best-equipped hospitals on the Kenyan coast.

-China has begun feasibility studies to transform Lamu into the largest port in East Africa, as part of their String of Pearls strategy.
+The Lamu Port at Manda Bay, the cornerstone of the LAPSSET project, was first proposed in 1975, but only initiated in 2009 under President Mwai Kibaki.
+When international funding for the project was sought, the Chinese government seized the opportunity to make LAPSSET part of their String of Pearls geopolitical strategy.